 The biggest problem for any professional (in any field) is finding leads and clients who can afford to pay for your services.
-You spend all this money and time perfecting your craft, but making no money from it.
+You spend all this money and time perfecting your craft but you’re making not money from it.

-Well, good news, in this post, I’ll show you exactly how I find clients and leads who pay.
+Well, good news, in this post, I’ll show you exactly how I find clients who pay.

 Figuring Out What Kind Of Projects You Want